marianadeem755/ReDAC-Real-Time-Disaster-Aid-Coordinator/readme.md

-# 🚨 CrisisPilot: Global Disaster Swift Response Assistant
+# 🚨 ReDAC-Real-Time-Disaster-Aid-Coordinator

 **Developed by Beacon Builders**

 An AI-powered disaster monitoring and alert system that monitors global news, analyzes potential threats, and sends instant Discord alerts to keep communities informed and safe during emergencies.

-## 🎯 What is CrisisPilot?
+## 🎯 What is ReDAC?

-CrisisPilot is an intelligent disaster response assistant that:
+ReDAC is an intelligent disaster response assistant that:
 - **Monitors global news** for disasters and emergencies in real-time
 - **Analyzes threats** using advanced AI to assess risk levels
 - **Sends instant Discord alerts** to notify your community of potential dangers